 Documentary of filmmakers’ attempt to eat healthy on food stamps will screen at June 21 meeting

-Food Stamps (now officially known as the Supplemental Nutrition Assistance Program or SNAP) provide an important line of defense against hunger.
-But is it one that’s strong enough to support a healthy diet?
+The Supplemental Nutritional Assistance Program (SNAP, formerly known as Food Stamps) provides an important line of defense against hunger.
+But is it strong enough to support a healthy diet?